openscope/openscope/documentation/commands.md

 `caf` command, and the airplane will take care of the rest.

 _Syntax -_ `AAL123 caf`

+### Climb Via SID
+_Aliases -_ `cvs`

+_Information -_ Authorizes the aircraft to climb in accordance with the SID that is currently in their flightplan.
+They will climb to their filed cruise altitude, whilst complying with all altitude and speed restrictions posted in the procedure.

+_Syntax -_ `AAL123 cvs`

+### SID
+_Aliases -_ `sid`

+_Information -_ This command tells the specified plane a standard instrument departure route (SID) it should follow.
+Each SID is a list of fixes to be flown in sequence.
+Having a standardized route often helps organize departing traffic, and maintain separation from arriving aircraft.

+_Syntax -_ `AAL123 sid [SID name]`

 ### Takeoff
 _Aliases -_ `takeoff`, `to`, `cto`